How do I arrange to speak with someone personally about the UO MAcc program?

 - GMAT or GRE Score Report.
 GMAT score 550 minimum, 600 or above preferred.
 Pearson/VUE institutional code for the MAcc Program: KSQ-5N-35.
 GRE score report: University Code 4846, Departmental Code for Accounting 4001.
 Scores are good for five (5) years only.

 - International Applicants: Official TOEFL or IELTS Score Report.
 Applicants whose native language is not English must show proof of language proficiency.
 The score report is valid for 2 years only.

 Are there any additional requirements for international students?

 A satisfactory command of the English language is required for admission to the University of Oregon and to the UO MAcc.
-Applicants whose native language is not English must show proof of language proficiency through one of the following three methods:
+Applicants whose native language is not English must show proof of language proficiency through one of the following methods:

 - Submit an acceptable score on the Test of English as a Foreign Language (TOEFL) examination.
 A minimum score of 96 is required and 100 or over is preferred.
 In evaluating a TOEFL test result, the sub-scores in the listening, reading, speaking and writing are also reviewed.
 Educational Testing Service (ETS) must send a score report to the University of Oregon, institutional code: 4846.